 There is more to designing an inclusive building than placing a ramp at the entrance; accessibility should be considered from the moment you arrive by car, bus or bike and, once inside, holistically throughout.
 An accessible building involves the careful design of lighting, colour, acoustics, layout and finishes, and even the design of notices and signage for visitors.
 WC design is an important consideration too; it’s more complex than you might expect so a specialist should be consulted.
 Furthermore, a well-designed public building should take into account parents and carers with prams and pushchairs as well as wheelchair users.
 ‘You’d be amazed by the number of new buildings that aren’t designed with level access,’ says Ricky Mahy, Create’s Technical Director.
 ‘Or which have gravel outside – wheelchairs and buggies can’t move on gravel.’

 Some of the shops in St Peter Port are particularly challenging, due to their historic features.
 Although at present there is no legislation in Guernsey that means you have to adapt an existing building to be inclusive, if you run a business or public service, why wouldn’t you want to encourage everyone to visit you?
-As Design Director James Barker explains: ‘Sometimes it’s not about adapting the building, it’s about making a reasonable adjustment to find a way to make it more accessible, for instance a removable timber ramp or a call button at street level to ask for help.
+Our Design Director explains: ‘Sometimes it’s not about adapting the building, it’s about making a reasonable adjustment to find a way to make it more accessible, for instance a removable timber ramp or a call button at street level to ask for help.
 These buildings can be a problem but we can find ways to overcome the issues.’

 Inclusivity doesn’t just apply to public buildings; our homes should be accessible too; after all, any of us could suffer an injury which makes mobility difficult, even if only temporarily.
 Our needs often change as we age and, as house prices rise and life expectancy increases, multi-generational living has become more commonplace.
 Level access is desirable whether you have a disability or not: the absence of different levels or raised thresholds improves flow between rooms and looks great.
 Similarly, generously proportioned doorways and bathrooms create a luxurious feel as well as increasing accessibility.
 Whether your property is being built from scratch or renovated, it makes sense to speak to a chartered architect with a desire to go above and beyond the minimum building regulations.
 Ricky says, ‘As a general rule what we’ve found is that the building regulations go some way to making buildings more accessible but a lot more needs to be done to make them fully accommodating.
 What’s the point in having a building that complies with the regulations but isn’t fit for purpose?’